top of page

 • Nickel plating

 it can closely resemble silver.
+The issue is:

 👉 Once the coating wears off, the original color becomes visible.